Updated March 8, 2023

-4. Government (contractor)
+4. Government Contractors

 It’s sort of like being a business owner, except the government is your main client.
 Often this consulting is straight-up research if the government doesn’t have capacity to do research in-house or needs an objective third-party.

-National associations often use research to support the work that they do (I wrote about government relations in this post).
-Usually they’re representing a certain interest in a government city, say the Dairy Farmers of Canada or the American Beverage Association.
+National associations or industry trade groups often use research to support the work that they do (I wrote about government relations in this post).
+Usually, they’re representing a certain interest in a government city, say the Dairy Farmers of Canada or the American Beverage Association.

 They need research to support whatever their goals are, and depending on the organization this can be a great fit for PhDs.
 You can even work for an education-related group like the Association of American Universities if you’re not sick of higher-ed yet.